dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 ## Requirements for Contributors

-If you plan to contribute a patch, you need to build Google Test, Google Mock, and their own tests from a git checkout, which has further requirements:
+If you plan to contribute m_a patch, you need to build Google Test, Google Mock, and their own tests from m_a git checkout, which has further requirements:

 *   [Python](https://www.python.org/) v3.6 or newer (for running some of the tests and re-generating certain source files from templates)